Dorotik/AISparksStudio/_pages/download-ai-sparks-studio.md

 ![Example of how to bypass the Microsoft SmartScreen filter](/assets/images/SmartScreenHelp.webp)

+## API Access and Trademark Notice

+AI Sparks Studio is **an independently developed tool** designed to enhance your experience with cutting-edge AI technologies by providing a user-friendly interface for accessing OpenAI's and ElevenLabs' APIs. **Please note that AI Sparks Studio is not affiliated with, endorsed, or sponsored by OpenAI or ElevenLabs.** It is crafted to facilitate seamless interaction with these services, **assuming users have their own API access**.

+This project aims to empower users by simplifying the process of engaging with these powerful AI models, enhancing creativity and productivity in game development and beyond. **All trademarks, service marks, trade names, product names, and logos appearing in AI Sparks Studio are the property of their respective owners.**

 ## AI Sparks Studio 1.3 - Release Notes ##
 **Release Date: February 16, 2024**